Best Electric Guitars for Beginners: Top 10 Picks

 Essential Accessories

 • Amplifier (Amp): Essential for hearing your electric guitar.
-A small practice amp (5-15 watts) with a headphone jack and auxiliary input (for playing along to music) is perfect for beginners.
-Many starter packs include one.
+A small practice amp (5-15 watts) with a headphone jack and auxiliary input is perfect for beginners.

 • Picks (Plectrums): Come in various thicknesses; experiment to find what feels best.